-Find your home at the Rasmussen College – Rockford campus
+Find your home at the Rasmussen University – Rockford campus

-At the Rasmussen College Rockford campus, students are first priority.
+At the Rasmussen University Rockford campus, students are first priority.
 Faculty and staff pride themselves on creating an inspiring and supportive environment to help students advance their education and change their lives for the better.
-If you want to learn more about finding your place in this community of learners, check out the Rasmussen College – Rockford Campus Facebook page.
+If you want to learn more about finding your place in this community of learners, check out the Rasmussen University – Rockford Campus Facebook page.

 1The Medical Assisting Diploma program at the Rockford campus in Illinois is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 7777 Leesburg Pike, Suite 314 North Falls Church, VA 22043, 703-917-9503